 It's easy to teach dogs with a chase-and-retrieve instinct to play Frisbee: all you need is a grassy area and a flying disc.
-Working up to a competitive level is another matter, but several Northern California clubs, including Disc Dogs of the Golden Gate
+Working up to a competitive level is another matter, but several Northern California clubs, including Golden Gate Dog Sports

 Dog Frisbee, as baby-boomers might recall, got off to a spectacular start in 1974 when Alex Stein, a 19-year-old college student, jumped a fence with his dog, Ashley Whippet, at a nationally broadcast baseball game between the Los Angeles Dodgers and the Cincinnati Reds.
 Ashley astonished the crowd with high-flying leaps and chases, stopping the game and prompting announcer Joe Garagiola to narrate the action.
-Stein was arrested, but his stunt fueled interest in the sport and Stein went on to help create the Frisbee Dog World Championship, also known as the Ashley Whippet Invitational, which celebrated its 34th anniversary in 2011.
+Stein was arrested, but his stunt fueled interest in the sport and Stein went on to help create the Frisbee Dog World Championship, also known as the Ashley Whippet Invitational.

 Disc dog in action at Sacramento Kennel Club Show.
 Photo by Janet Fullwood.